JakeHukari/DuckyPi/README.md

 The HackyPi will NOT auto-convert TTF to BDF.

 # WARNING
 This payload is for educational purposes only.
-Unauthorized access to computer systems is illegal and can result in serious legal consequences.
-Use this tool responsibly and only with proper authorization.
+Unauthorized access to computer systems is illegal & can result in serious legal consequences.
+Use this tool responsibly & only with proper authorization.